SublimeText/NaturalDocs/README.md

 * Added the ability to add Class/Package doc-blocks
 * Changed setting `natural_docs_extend_double_slash` to `natural_docs_continue_comments`
 * Added keymappings to continue number-sign comments if `natural_docs_continue_comments` is `True`

+## April 9, 2012

+* Added Java parser (updated BaseParser to be more robust)
+* Fixed an indent bug with decorate command
+* Fixing bug in PHP parser.
+Class parser would not add `implements` to docblock